My “dad vibe” must be working overtime these days.

 When it comes to racking up high profit margins, it’s hard to beat the software sector with its steady stream of licensing revenues.
 Even better, many of these firms are moving to cloud-based business models that yield even higher earnings.

 In other words, the SPDR S&P Software & Services ETF (XSW) has a built in one-two punch.
 With 165 stocks in its portfolio, XSW doesn’t just cover the waterfront of software and the cloud.

 It also includes firms involved in e-commerce, social networking, data processing, internet software, big data and information technology consulting and services.

 Trading at roughly $110 a share, XSW has returned roughly 121% to investors over the past five years.
 That’s nearly double the return from the S&P over the period.

 Medical devices are on the front lines of healthcare innovation.
 And it’s a field that covers everything from in-vitro diagnostics to remote heart monitoring to deep brain stimulation.

-A lot of the innovation in this sector is taking place right here in the U.S., which accounts for 40% of the global $156 billion medical device market, according to Select USA.
+A lot of the innovation in this sector is taking place right here in the U.S., which is projected to account for $208 billion of the global medical device market by 2023, according to Select USA.

 That’s why I recommend the iShares U.S. Medical Devices ETF (IHI) as a cost-effective way to play the whole field at once.